 - See upcoming events and activities that you can participate in

 - Sign up for our email list to stay in the loop with startup activities in the region

 Have an idea or initiative you’re working on that you want to get on the radar?
 Send an email to firstname.lastname@example.org.

 Startup Queenstown Lakes Trust is independently managed by a board of trustees which have been appointed to oversee our mission.

 David is managing director of Armillary Private Capital, a specialist investment banking, funds management, financial training and advisory firm.
 He has a background in investment banking, equities research and corporate treasury, with more than 20 years experience working in the private capital markets in New Zealand.

-Luke is General Manager for Go Orange, the most dynamic adventure tourism business in the district with offerings in Kayaking, Cruising, Rafting and Jet Boating.
-Previously he was Country Manager for local tech firm Magic Memories and Operations Manager for Real Journeys.
+Luke is a product development and design thinking cosultant for corporate innovation.
+He is the former GM for Go Orange, Country Manager for local tech firm Magic Memories and Operations Manager for Real Journeys.
 Luke is a veteran of the New Zealand Navy.

 Alexa is an elected Otago Regional Councillor and a lecturer and researcher in Leadership for Change programmes at Otago Polytechnic.
 Her research is focused on two exponential curves – technological and environmental.
 She will help guide SQL towards wider community benefit.

 Wayne is a legal consultant with more than 35 years experience as a commercial and corporate lawyer, having been a partner in Bell Gully and Hudson Gavin Martin.
 He is focused on the technology business sector, advising on the commercialisation of technology and intellectual property, the sale and purchase of technology businesses, capital raising, structuring start-up companies and dealing with shareholder issues.